Smith reported that 94% of the ENT surgeons in the United Kingdom prescribe betahistine to their Meniere's patients (Smith et al, 2005)

 For those who want the quick answer, nobody has a reasonable rationale of why betahistine should work for dizziness.
 Following is the longer explanation.

 |H4||outside CNS||Inhibitory vestibular|

 Although betahistine does not closely resemble histamine (see above), in the body it is a histamine agonist.
 There are 4 histamine receptors, namely H1-4.
-The rationale for its use is somewhat difficult to understand as H1 blocking antihistamines (such as meclizine) are also used quite commonly to treat vertigo.
+The rationale for its use is somewhat difficult to understand as H1 blocking antihistamines (such as meclizine, also an anticholinergic drug) are also used quite commonly to treat vertigo.
 Explanations commonly given are that the drug is a vasodilator, or that it acts on subreceptors of histamine.
 H1 and H2 are post-synaptic receptors and H3 is a pre-synaptic receptor.
 H4 is exitatory to the peripheral vestibular neurons (Wersinger et al, 2013).
 All four types of histamine receptors are found in the mouse ear as well (Takumida et al, 2016)